-This advice is mainly for G Suite Business customers, who would like to make more of their Goode Drive storage capacity.,
+This advice is mainly for Google Workspace Business customers, who would like to make more of their Goode Drive storage capacity.,

 The first thing to do is to download Google Drive File Stream – visit this page (opens in a new tab!), and select either Windorw or Mac as appropriate.

-Next – Login to your G Suite account
+Next – Login to your Google Workspace account

-After the files have downloaded, and you open the program, you will be prompted to login to your G Suite account.
+After the files have downloaded, and you open the program, you will be prompted to login to your Google Workspace account.
 Do this using your usual Google Drive login details.
 If you have 2 factor enabled on your account, you will likely need to verify this – its for your security to confirm the new login and usage.

 Login and open Explorer

 Next up you should see “open explorer” – you’ll be familiar with this layout.
 Its like Windows Explorer.
 Because it “is” Windows Explorer (if you’re a Windows user!).
 There’s your file structure here – under My Drive you’ll find all your content.

 To delete a file, right click and hit “delete”.
 This will also trash it in your Google Drive too.
 If you delete a whole folder, the folder and all its contents will be removed.